pkimpel/retro-220/software/BALGOL/BALGOL-INPUTMEDIA-OUTPUTMEDIA/PaperTape-Media/README.txt

 PT-Compiler.tape
     Loadable tape image of the compiler generated with paper-tape support.
-This tape should be loaded to a taped drive designated as unit 2.
+This tape should be loaded to a tape drive designated as unit 0 (or 10).

 PT-Compiler-Callout.pt
     Paper-tape callout program to boot the compiler from the tape image